I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_umts_serving_cell_info.md

 The Frequency Info for TDD (0-16383).
 Use 0xFFFFFFFF when this information is not available.

-`FrequencyInfoUL`
+`UARFCN`

-The Frequency Info Uplink (0-16383).
+The UTRA Absolute Radio Frequency Channel Number for the serving cell (0-16383).
 Use 0xFFFFFFFF when this information is not available.

-`LocationAreaCode`

-The Location Area Code (0-65535).
-Use 0xFFFFFFFF when this information is not available.

-`PathLoss`

-The path loss of the serving cell (46-173).
-Use 0xFFFFFFFF when this information is not available.

 `PrimaryScramblingCode`

 The Primary Scrambling Code of the serving cell (0-511).
 Use 0xFFFFFFFF when this information is not available.

-`ProviderIdOffset`

-The offset in bytes, calculated from the beginning of this structure, to a numeric (0-9) string called <i>ProviderId</i> that represents the network provider identity.
-This string is a concatenation of a three-digit Mobile Country Code (MCC) and a two or three-digit Mobile Network Code (MNC).
-This member can be NULL when no <i>ProviderId</i> information is returned.

-`ProviderIdSize`

-The size, in bytes, used for <i>ProviderId</i>.

 `RSCP`

 The Received Signal Code Power of the serving cell.
 The range is -120 to -25, in units of 1dBm.
 Use 0xFFFFFFFF when this information is not available.

-`UARFCN`
+`ECNO`

+The signal to noise ratio of the serving cell; the ratio of the received energy per PN chip for the CPICH to the total received.
+The range is -50 to 0, in units of 1dBm.
+Use 1 when this information is not available.

+`PathLoss`

-The UTRA Absolute Radio Frequency Channel Number for the serving cell (0-16383).
+The path loss of the serving cell (46-173).
 Use 0xFFFFFFFF when this information is not available.

+`Data`

 ## Requirements